PHSI-supplements/labs/lab-templates/DuplicatorLab/README.md

 ### Unit Tests

-FloatLab's driver code opens a file stream to the source file and a file stream to the destination file.
+DuplicatorLab's driver code opens a file stream to the source file and a file stream to the destination file.
 The lab is designed to attempt to copy the source file into the destination file and then use the `diff` command to determine if there's a difference.
 You may, if you wish, create automated unit tests.
 The file *test/unit-tests.h* provides a simple framework.